octo-technology/OpenTezos/docs/michelson/tutorial.md

 This snippet of code is equivalent to the expression `if True then 1 else 2`.
 It checks the top element of the stack and ensures it is a boolean and consumes it.
 If the value of this top element is _True_ then the value 1 is pushed onto the stack otherwise value 2 is pushed.

 This other example removes one of the top elements of the stack.
-If the top element is a boolean _True_ then the next element is ermoved otherwise removes the one after.
+If the top element is a boolean _True_ then the next element is removed otherwise removes the one after.

 ```js
 IF